Archdiocese of San Fernando: Pampanga: first and last Augustinian territory in Luzon

 CANDABA (1575): P. Fray Manrique was the pioneer missionary of Candava (Candaba), also founded in 1575.
 P. Fray Jose de la Cruz, who built the churches of Betis and Mexico, built its stone church only in 1665, P. Fray Estaban Ibeas built its cimborrio (dome), and P. Fray Bravo the tower.
 The convent was built by the early fathers and later embellished by Fathers Ferrer, Ibeas and Bernando.

 BACOLOR (1576): P. Fray Diego Ochoa, author of the first Arte, Vocabulario y Confesionario en Pampango, founded Bacolor.
 The church is said to be the most beautiful in the province, featuring a grand transept, a project of PP. Fray Manuel Diaz, E. Alvarez and Antonio Bravo, and boasts of having the biggest convent in the whole province.
 It also has a spacious cemetery equipped with a fine chapel.
+Infamously buried partly in lahar in the 1990s as a consequence of the eruption of Mount Pinatubo, most of the structure still remains.

 MEXICO (1581): The town was initially called Nuevo Mexico, with Fr.
 Bernardino de Quevedo and Fr.
 Pedro de Abuyoas first priors.
 The first church, built by P. Fray Jose de la Cruz in 1665, was destroyed by the great earthquake of 1880, leaving intact the bell tower.
 Fr.
 Esteban D. Ibeas had a provisional structure of wood and iron built.
 The construction of the permanent church, which Fr.
 Ibeas had planned, was never realized because he was recalled to Manila, and eventually died of cancer of the tongue.

 ARAYAT (1590): Among the friars assigned to this town were Fathers Contreras, Ven.
 Bedoya, Ortiz, and Ossorio who built its beautiful church of cut stone and bricks.
 Fathers Jose Torres and Juan Tarrero later rebuilt it from 1858 to 1892.
 Arayat owes to Fr.
 Torres the construction of a beautiful baño (bath house) at the foot of the mountain about two kilometres from the town proper, which is now still a popular destination.

 GUAGUA (1590): Fr.
 Bernardo de Quevedo founded the Guagua mission in 1590 with Fr.
 Juan de Zabala as first resident priest.
 One Augustinian wrote that “Guagua occupies the second place among the convents of Pampanga, just after that of Bacolor, although formerly it was number one.”
 One reason for Guagua's progress was the existence of Parian, an area where natives mixed with Chinese merchants in marriage and in business.
 Originally these Chinese were refugees from persecution by Gen. Simon de Anda, who had accused them of conniving with the British invaders in 1762 and plotting to assassinate the Governor General and some Augustinians.
 Another Augustinian likened the Holy Week processions in Guagua as comparable to those held in Spain.